-When is Doctor Who back?
+When does Doctor Who season 13 start?

 How can you watch Doctor Who in the US?

 Obviously Doctor Who is a British show, but in recent years BBC America has been better about airing the show as close as it can to the British air date, to minimise piracy.
 That was the same for season 12 - BBC America aired each episode in a regular Sunday evening slot at 8/7c - and will also track for the New Year's special, which is airing the same day in the US.

 Alternatively, you can stream every episode of the modern show so far on Amazon Prime Video - though that will change soon.
 Warner Bros. has acquired exclusive US streaming rights to the series for HBO Max, so going forward that's where you'll need to go to watch any and all Doctor Who from 2005 onwards.
 That will include season 12 and other new episodes, but only after they're broadcast on BBC America first.